3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ![volumedata XML structure](images/element_volumedata.png)

-The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties witin the interior volume of the enclosing mesh.
+The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties within the interior volume of the enclosing mesh.
 The root mesh object determines the boundary geometry that acts as a trimming mesh for any volumetric data defined therein.
 Any data outside the mesh's bounds MUST be ignored.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".

 The volumedata element can contain up to one \<levelset> child element, up to one \<composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.